 Section 20814(c) of the California Public Employees' Retirement Law (PERL) requires that the employer contribution rates for all public employers are determined on an annual basis by the actuary and shall be effective on the July 1 following notice of a change in the rate.
 The total plan contributions are determined through the CalPERS' annual actuarial valuation process.
 For public agency cost-sharing plans covered by either the Miscellaneous or Safety risk pools, the Plan's actuarially determined rate is based on the estimated amount necessary to pay the Plan's allocated share of the risk pool's costs of benefits earned by employees during the year, and any unfunded accrued liability.
 The employer is required to contribute the difference between the actuarially determined rate and contribution rate of employees.
-For the measurement period ended June 30, 2017 (the measurement date), the active employee contribution rate is 6.900 percent of annual pay, and the average employer's contribution rate is 7.850 percent of annual payroll and unfunded accrual liability contribution is 2.701 percent.
+For the measurement period ended June 30, 2019 (the measurement date), the active employee contribution rate is 6.915 percent of annual pay, and the average employer's contribution rate is 8.668 percent of annual payroll.
 Employer contributions rates may change if plan contracts are amended.
-It is the responsibility of the employer to make necessary accounting adjustments to reflect the impact due to any Employer Paid Member Contributions or situations where members are paying a portion of the employer contribution
+It is the responsibility of the employer to make necessary accounting adjustments to reflect the impact due to any Employer Paid Member Contributions or situations where members are paying a portion of the employer contribution.